Paradoxical Pro-Metastatic Effects of Chemotherapy by Jeffrey Dach MD

 This review highlights the paradoxical pro-metastatic effects of chemotherapy linking reactive responses to treatment to tumor relapse and metastasis formation through primary tumor remodeling and generation of a favorable pro-metastatic niche.(1)

-Dr. Crescenzo D’Aletio goes on to explain the mechanism of at play.
+Dr. Crescenzo D’Alterio goes on to explain the mechanism of at play.
 The chemotherapy kills the “bulk” tumor cells, yet leaves behind chemo-resistant cancer stem cells, which repopulate with greater metastatic potential.The cancer stem cells repopulate under the intense stimulation of a massive systemic inflammatory response characterized by massive cytokine and chemokine release.

 Breast Cancer Example